AdaCore/learn/content/courses/ada_2022_whats_new/chapters/image_redefine.rst

 Redefining the :ada:`'Image` attribute
 ======================================

-In Ada 2022 you can redefine :ada:`'Image` attribute for your type.
-Corresponding syntax has been changed several times.
-Let's see how does it work in GNAT Community 2021.
+In Ada 2022, you can redefine :ada:`'Image` attribute for your type, though the syntax to do this has been changed several times.
+Let's see how it works in GNAT Community 2021.

 .. note::

-    Attribute :ada:`'Image` redefinition is supported by
+    Redefining attribute :ada:`'Image` is supported by

     * GNAT Community Edition 2021 (using Text_Buffers)
     * GNAT Community Edition 2020 (using Text_Output.Utils)
     * GCC 11 (using Text_Output.Utils)

-As an example, let's redefine :ada:`'Image` attribute for the location in a source code.
-To do this we should provide a new :ada:`Put_Image` aspect on the type:
+In our example, let's redefine the :ada:`'Image` attribute for a location in source code.
+To do this, we provide a new :ada:`Put_Image` aspect for the type:

 .. code:: ada run_button manual_chop project=Courses.Ada_2022_Whats_New.Image_Redefine